 I am an English academic and writer specialising in literature of the last two centuries.
 Half German, national exclusivity does not come naturally to me, and I have a strong interest in comparativism — especially Anglo-Russian cultural relations from the nineteenth century to now.
 Please enjoy visiting this site.

 My academic position is as Associate Professor in English at Northeastern University London in London, where I was the founder Head of English Faculty (2012-2023), and led the writing of its BA English degree.
 I am currently Director of the Graduate Research School.
-I am a Senior Fellow of the Higher Education Academy, and am currently External Examiner for English at Edinburgh Napier University and Blackburn University Centre.
+I am a Senior Fellow of the Higher Education Academy, and am currently External Examiner for English at Edinburgh Napier University and Blackpool and the Fylde College.

 I took a BA in English Literature at Gonville and Caius College, Cambridge, then an MSc in Russian and Post-Soviet Studies at the London School of Economics.
 I lived in New York and Moscow, and learned Spanish and Russian, before returning to literary academia with an MA in Comparative Literature at University College London, and a PhD at Caius College Cambridge as an Anglo-Russian comparatist.